-Gold is a metal, which has been known to man since ancient times.
+Gold is a metal people knew since ancient times.
 It has become a precious metal due to its brightness, softness, corrosion resistance in most chemical natures, ductility and scarcity.
 Many people confuse the gold with gold plated items.
 Plated gold is a coating of gold which is fused on another metal.
-The price of gold and the need to imitate gold make the need for gold plated items.
-Jewelry is the most common items made of gold.
+The price of gold and the need to imitate gold make the need for gold-plated items.
+Jewellery is the most common items made of gold.

 What is Gold?

 Gold is a soft, malleable and ductile metal.
 Due to the softness of this metal, we can alloy it with other metals like copper.
 There, we can give the percentage of gold in a gold alloy by karat.
 24K (24 karats) gold is the pure gold (not alloyed with any other chemical element).
 22K gold has 22 parts of gold and two parts of another alloying element by weight.
 Therefore, we express the contents of gold and the alloying element out of 24.
 Usually, we call all the alloys as gold.

 Moreover, we need to stamp the gold content of the item on it.
 However, 24K gold is not suitable for practical day to day usage on account of its softness.
 Though the resistance to corrosion is excellent in pure gold, with the decreasing content of gold in gold alloys, the resistant to corrosion decreases.
 Therefore, the durability of gold with a high percentage of gold is higher.

 This metal is a tenuous metal from which we can make very thin pieces such as the very fine leaf of gold.
 Because gold is one of the metals which has high electrical conductivity, it is useful in producing circuits in the electronics industry.
 However, because of the expensiveness of gold, gold plated items have become an option for gold items.